 We are located at the award-winning Medical University of South Carolina, we are "Changing What's Possible".
 MUSC is the south's oldest medical school in historic Charleston.
 This dietetic internship, accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), is designed to prepare students to become a "Registered Dietitian/Nutritionist" (RDN).
 Upon completion, graduates are eligible to sit for the national RDN exam administered by the Commission on Dietetic Registration (CDR).
 Both ACEND and CDR are affiliations of the world's largest organization of food and nutrition professionals, the Academy of Nutrition and Dietetics.
-The Academy of Nutrition and Dietetics is comitted to improving the nation's health and advancing the professional of dietetics through research, education, practice, and advocacy.
+The Academy of Nutrition and Dietetics is comitted to improving the nation's health and advancing the profession of dietetics through research, education, practice, and advocacy.

 MISSION AND GOALS:

-Our mission is to prepare entry-level dietitians using evidence-based clinical, food service, and public health nutrition experiences to interns from diverse backgrounds while serving the community.
+Our mission is to prepare entry-level dietitians using evidence-based clinical, food service, and public health nutrition experiences among interns from diverse backgrounds while serving the community.
 Our program goals include 1) preparing graduates with knowledge and skills to be competent dietitians and 2) building leadership and public advocacy among the dietetics workforce, particularly in South Carolina.

 We offer a non-credit, non-degree, post-baccalaureate certification program resulting in a 'Verification Statement' required to sit for the RD exam.
 This internship is an on-site program for eligible college-degree graduates (see eligibility requirements below).
 We accept 10-12 interns per year for this 10.5 month (~43 weeks), 1200+ hour, full-time supervised practicum commencing every August (applications accepted every February).